-Review - Puma VCT
+Review: Puma Alpha VCT

 Archived article: please remember tax and investment rules and circumstances can change over time.
 This article reflects our views at the time of publication.

 The Puma Alpha VCT plc is the fourteenth Puma VCT, raising up to £50 million (£30 million plus £20 million over allotment).

 - Targets an average dividend of 5p per annum from April 2023 (not guaranteed)